 Major skills needed for reconciling with a husband who hates you or seems to

 If your husband want to make your relationship better, then marriage counseling is an excellent choice.
-For most of the scenarios described above, he won’t want to go.
-But, you can still learn skills to improve your relationship with him without his participation.
+But, for most of the scenarios described above, he won’t want to go.
+Even so, you can still learn skills to improve your relationship with him without his participation.

 Depending on how your relationship is right now, you can start to learn some of these skills by reading books such as, “What to Do When He Won’t Change,” or you could get relationship coaching for restoring love with difficult spouses.
-Coaching is better when you don’t have much time, as you will be instructed what to do rather than having to figure everything out.
-What will not work is the be patient, or wait and see method.
-Fires are best put out while they are still small.
-Besides, wouldn’t it be nice to have a loving relationship again sooner rather than later?
+Get coaching when you don’t have much time, as you will be instructed what to do rather than just talk about things.